AnnaDobrucki/Portfolio-Project-3/README.md

 * Heroku - Within Heroku I used the packages of Python and Node.JS.

+### Deployment

+* Go to the Heroku Dashboard.
+Create new apllication
+* Add Config Var's for Creds and Port 8000
+* Add build packs of Python and NodeJS in sequence
+* Go to deploy page, select auto deployment
+* Deploy Main Branch

+Link the Heroku app to the repository.
+Click on Deploy.

 ## Credits
 Through-out building I predominantly used my knowledge gained from [Code Institue's Diploma Course](https://codeinstitute.net/full-stack-software-development-diploma/).
 As well as multiple other sources: